mostafiz93/mostafiz93/README.md

 Hey there 👋
-This is Mostafiz Rahman, currently leading the Product Engineering team at *Intelligent Machines Limites*, a deep tech startup extensively working on AI and Analytics.
+This is Mostafiz Rahman, currently leading the Product Engineering team at *Intelligent Machines Limited*, a deep tech startup extensively working on AI and Analytics.
 Previously I co-founded *[Durbin Labs Limited](http://durbinlabs.com)* and served as Engineering Director till March 2021.

 I'm a Full Stack engineer. **Full Stack** in a sense that I work in the API and Back-ends, I work on the client end in both web and mobile clients.
 For Back-end I love NodeJs, for web client end I work with React and for Mobile I use React Native to build cross platform mobile applications.